 National Museum of Iran

-The National Museum of Iran is the biggest and most important Persian culture museum in the country, whose exhibits perfectly blend a narrative between the past and the present.
-The museum was built in the 20th century, however, it was designed to look like a construction from the Sassanid era.
+The National Museum of Iran is the biggest and most important Persian culture museum in the country, with exhibits that perfectly blend a narrative between the past and the present.
+The museum was built in the 20th century but it was designed to look like a construction from the Sassanid era.
 Even though it was created to look like an ancient Persian style architecture, it was two French architects André Godard and Maxime Siroux who were responsible for its design.

 Inside, the museum is divided in two areas.
-The oldest part of the musem is the Museum of Ancient Iran that was opened with the inauguration of the place.
+The oldest part is the Museum of Ancient Iran, which was opened with the inauguration of the site.
 The second is the Museum of Islamic Archaeology and Art of Iran, containing rare antiquities found nowhere else in the world.
-Some of the things you can spot in the museum are ceramic vases, rare coins, paintings, ancient rugs, and other textile remains.
-Some of the most sought after pieces in the museum are statues coming from the city of Persepolis in the country's Fars region.
-The museum's exhibits are home to more than 300,000 precious objects and extends over 20 thousand square meters.

-For anthropology and archaeology lovers, this museum is a must see, as it is considered one of the best and most comprehensive museums in the world.
-Its impressive size makes it hard to visit in less than 2 hours, as visitors take their time to learn about the history behind the objects.
-This attraction is highly recommended by visitors as the best museum in the country.
-If you have time, the museum visitation can be paired with the Golestan Palace and the Grand Bazaar as they are within walking distance from each other.
+For anthropology and archaeology lovers, this museum is a must-see, as it is considered one of the best and most comprehensive museums in the world.
+Its impressive size makes it hard to visit in less than two hours, and even then you'll only be starting to learn about the history behind the objects.

 National Museum of Iran